ivrejchik/YC-Scraper/README.md

 # YC Company Parser

-A comprehensive tool to fetch and analyze Y Combinator companies with advanced filtering, sorting, and LinkedIn integration.
+A comprehensive tool to fetch and analyze Y Combinator companies across different batches with advanced filtering, sorting, and LinkedIn integration.

 ## Quick Start